omniprime/100-days-of-code/log.md

 **Thoughts:**  Skipped JS today and had some fun attempting to make a pixel character with CSS Box-shadow.
 Was not very successful yet.
 I think I will be able to get it.
 I found a nice site that will write the code for you at http://elrumordelaluz.github.io/Pixelator/ very handy if you have the time to do all the clicking.
 Might be something I mess more with in the future.
 I think it would be a fun addition to my portfolio page.
 Add a little sprite to the menu bar that clicks links for you after you click them.
 For the future though.
 I still have soo very much to learn.

+### Day 93: April 13th, 2017

+**Today's Progress**: Wherefore Challenge

+**Thoughts:**  I am not sure I am a fan of this one.
+I was able to get the demo example to run easily enough.
+My issue came when it made you do it for two in the second argument.
+I was able to get it working after fixing a stupid mistake I made with extra Object.keys() in my if statement.
+My issue with this is what if there was more things in the second argument?
+This will only help with one or two not more than that.
+I am not sure if there is a shorthand way to make this work.